We want heart rate training to be a staple in your program no matter what your goals are.

 Bottom Line

-For most people, getting a good estimate of AnT range and Max HR combined with the power of Morpheus’s 3 dynamic heart rate zones provides enough accuracy to both use the data effectively and get amazing results.
+For most people, getting a good estimate of Max HR combined with the power of Morpheus’s 3 dynamic heart rate zones provides enough accuracy to both use the data effectively and get amazing results.

 Morpheus Heart Rate Zones

-In the General Settings of the app, there are 3 things to be aware of that affect your default heart rate zones (ie your zones when you are at 100% recovery score).
+In Fitness Settings of the app, there are 2 things to be aware of that affect your default heart rate zones (ie your zones when you are at 100% recovery score).

-1. Max Heart Rate – if you don’t edit this, it will calculate this number based on your age.
+1. Max Heart Rate – if you don’t edit this, it will calculate this number based on your age, gender, and your fitness level.

 2. Rate your overall fitness level – you can choose High, Moderate, or Low.
 This is very subjective and it’s not a rating of you against anyone else; it is just how you interpret your own fitness level.